Interested in training for your team? Click here to learn more

 Addressing stock option issues in a divorce setting often challenges divorce counsel to identify aspects of the option as vested or unvested, the option's express terms, and whether it is the result of marital effort awarded for work associated with the efforts of both spouses during the marriage.

-The attorney and financial expert must determine whether a particular stock option can be characterized as a marital asset or income in the context of a divorce or post-judgment litigation.
+The attorney and financial professional must determine whether a particular stock option can be characterized as a marital asset or income in the context of a divorce or post-judgment litigation.
 After making such a determination, the practitioner must prepare to value that stock option.

 Such specified valuation provides the practitioner with even more challenges as several different valuation methods exist, all of which may be applicable, depending on the particular circumstances.